-Speaks, a Republican, was the representative for Ohio's 12th congressional district from 1927 to 1931.
+Speaks was the representative for Ohio’s 12th congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Mar 1931, Speaks missed 57 of 830 roll call votes, which is 6.9%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.